-Growing up, I suffered from growth hormone deficiency and juvenile rheumatoid arthritis.
-I also had a hard time gaining weight, no matter how much food I ate.
-I was active in sports, had a high GPA and partook in a healthy social life.
-However, my stomach started having issues and I started to slowly decline.
-I was in so much pain.
-I was miserable.
-I then started to become mentally drained, ending up at a psychologist’s office and diagnosed with depression, anxiety and bipolar disorder.
+Growing up, Allie suffered from growth hormone deficiency and juvenile rheumatoid arthritis.
+She also had a hard time gaining weight, no matter how much food she ate.
+Allie was active in sports, had a high GPA and partook in a healthy social life.
+However, her stomach started having issues and her health started to slowly decline.
+Allie was in so much pain and was constantly nauseous.
+She was miserable.
+This led her to become mentally drained, and she ended up sitting on a couch at a psychologist’s office.
+She was diagnosed with depression, anxiety and bipolar disorder.

-In 2009, we decided to see a gastroenterologist to figure out if I could at least fix my chronic stomach pains and constant nausea.
-We did some blood work and an upper endoscopy only to find out that I have CELIAC DISEASE.
+In 2009, her family and she decided to see a gastroenterologist [a stomach doctor] to figure out if they could at least fix her chronic stomach pains and constant nausea.
+They did some blood work and an upper endoscopy only to find out that she has CELIAC DISEASE.

 The Next Steps

-After immediately starting the gluten free diet, I noticed that my mind fog kind of disappeared and I still had, and still have, issues with my stomach.
-I noticed myself in denial over the past several years.
-I was hiding the fact that I have a chronic disease that I will live with and tend to for the rest of my life.
-I was shameful and tried acting like it wasn’t there.
-If you don’t talk about it, it doesn’t exist, right?!
+After immediately starting the gluten free diet, Allie noticed that her mind fog sort of disappeared.
+However, she still had, and still suffers from, issues with her stomach.
+Allie noticed herself in denial over the past several years.
+She was hiding the fact that she have a chronic disease that she would be living with and have to tend to for the rest of her life.
+She was shameful and tried acting like it wasn’t there.
+Out of sight, out of mind, right?!

-Denial did not work and I still have Celiac disease.
-It took me 8 years to realize, but I have now accepted this disease and am ready to take it on like the Ram that I am.
-I never wish those feelings of desperation and solitude about Celiac disease, or any disease, on anyone.
+Denial did not work and Allie still has Celiac disease.
+It took her about 8 years to realize, but she has now accepted this disease and is ready to take it on like the Ram that she is.
+She never wishes those feelings of desperation and solitude about Celiac disease, or any disease, on anyone.

-My goal now is to reach out and to help others who are dealing with any allergies and immune deficiencies or any mental disorders that may be caused from them.
-I will share my tips and tricks, PROUD AND LOUD, on staying healthy with the hopes that you, too, can overcome any health adversities.
+Allie’s goal now is to reach out and to help others who are dealing with any allergies and immune deficiencies or any mental disorders that may be caused from them.
+She will share her tips and tricks, PROUD AND LOUD, on staying healthy with the hopes that you, too, can overcome any health adversities.
 Let’s create a community united to overcome diet and lifestyle restricted diseases.
-In otherwords, LET’S KICK SOME AUTOIMMUNE DISEASE (&ALLERGY) ASS!
+In other words, LET’S KICK SOME AUTOIMMUNE DISEASE (&ALLERGY) ASS!

-Connect with me so that we can make it through this journey together.
-I would love to hear your story!
+Connect with Allie so that we all can make it through this journey together.
+We would love to hear your story!